binghesam/CS-7650-Project/README.md

 You need download pretrained GLOVE embedding.

-Download glove.6B.100d from <link> and put to ./src/seq2seq/
+Download (http://nlp.stanford.edu/data/wordvecs/glove.6B.zip), unzip, and put glove.6B.100d.txt to ./src/seq2seq/

-You need to install R and its packages "mclust" and "rjson".
+You need to install R software environment and its packages "mclust" and "rjson".